Before you create a workflow, you need to select the Wercker application to which the workflow will apply, then click on the Workflows tab.

 Note: You cannot currently add more than ten sequential pipelines to a single workflow.

-When you click on a node, you will bring up the Add Pipeline dialog box:
+When you click a node, you will bring up the Add Pipeline dialog box:

-You can also create a new workflow by clicking on Start new Workflow.
+You can also create a new workflow by clicking Start new Workflow.

-This will bring up the Add Workflow dialog box, which functions exactly like the Add Pipeline dialog box, with one exception.
-It allows you to select the initial pipeline in the workflow.
-You do this by means of the When pipeline finishes dropdown menu at the top of the dialog box.
-Like the Execute pipeline menu, it lists only those pipelines not already used in a workflow.
+When you click Start new Workflow, the Add Workflow dialog box is displayed.
+This dialog box functions like the Add Pipeline dialog box, with one exception.
+It allows you to select the preceding pipeline in the workflow.
+You have to select this pipeline from the When pipeline finishes dropdown list.
+The list includes only those pipelines that are not currently used in any workflow.